hoangduytranuk/blender_manual/blender_docs/manual/compositing/types/filter/defocus.rst

    whenever a node that is not image based is connected to the Z input.
 Z Scale
    Only active when *No Z-buffer* is enabled.
-When *No Z-buffer* is used, the input is used directly to control the blur radius (similar to *f-Stop* when using the Z-buffer).
+When *No Z-buffer* is used, the input is used directly to control the blur radius (similar to *F-Stop* when using the Z-buffer).
    This parameter can be used to scale the range of the Z input.